 1968 1,372 seats

-1974 April Threat of closure provokes demonstrations and petitions
+1974 April Threat of permanent closure provokes demonstrations and petitions.

 • Acquired by Ladbrokes on a 56-year lease in 1975, it becomes a Lucky Seven bingo hall.
 After further changes of ownership—including Granada (1985-1991)—it was closed by its then owners, Gala Group, in 2003.
-It is currently standing but closed up and derelict.
-It was acquired by the Downland Housing Association and there are plans to convert it into a community space with affordable housing, a doctor's surgery and 35 residential units, designed by Conran and Partners.
+It remained closed up and derelict.
+It was acquired by the Downland Housing Association and Affinity Sutton.
+It was demolished in spring 2012 and replaced by a doctor's surgery and 35 residential units, designed by Conran and Partners.